donxito/game_paperboy/README.md

 ## Define the Game MVP:

-- **Player Movement:** Implement basic player movement controls for driving the bike left and right on the game canvas.
+- **Player Movement:** Implement basic player movement controls for driving the bike on the game canvas.

-- **Obstacles:** Introduce a single type of obstacle (e.g., cars) that the player needs to avoid while riding the bike.
+- **Obstacles:** Introduce a single type of obstacle (cars) that the player needs to avoid while riding the bike.

 - **User Input:** Handle user input for controlling the bike's movement and allowing the player to throw newspapers.